quantifiedketonian/quantifiedketonian.github.io/_drafts/2019-06-24-hba1c-vs-morning-fasting-glucose.md

 # Calculated HbA1c from Fasting Glucose

 My average fasting glucose over the prior three months was 98.
-Although your fasting glucose measurements don't fully reflect the expected value of HbA1c, there's a simple calculation from a diabetes research journal that shows how to calculate average glucose from A1c.[^1] I flipped the formula and used it to calculate an estimated A1c based on my average fasting glucose.
+Although your fasting glucose measurements don't fully reflect the expected value of HbA1c, there's a simple calculation from a diabetes research journal that shows how to calculate average glucose from A1c.[^1] I used that to calculate what my estimated A1c would be for the prior three months: 5.0%

 # Calculated eAG from HbA1c tests